Hybrid cars – should you sell?

 Unlike some electric cars, which can hold their value or even see increases depending on where the car market is heading, hybrid vehicles don’t really benefit from the same effects.

 A brand new Hyundai Ioniq hybrid costs £22,785 in SE trim.
 You can find examples that are just a year old with 25,000 miles on the clock for around £14,000.

 While that’s a superb 47.7% saving for a second-hand buyer, it’s not great if you’ve purchased your car outright and want to change to something else.

 Plug-in hybrids score a little better, but not much.
 Taking the same Hyundai Ioniq as a benchmark, a new PHEV version costs £29,895.
 A used, year-old model with 25,000 miles under its belt is just £18,500, or 47% less than new.

-Whether you purchased or financed your hybrid and how, determines whether now is the right time to sell.
+Whether you purchased or financed your hybrid, and how, determines whether now is the right time to sell.

-Above all, you can see that hybrids depreciate as fast as any regular car, some brands fair slightly better, but on the whole, they plummet so it’s probably worth hanging on to you hybrid for as long as possible.
+Above all, you can see that hybrids depreciate as fast as any regular car, some brands fair slightly better, but on the whole, they plummet so it’s probably worth hanging on to your hybrid for as long as possible.

 Remember that on average it takes five years or more to recoup the initial outlay in fuel savings for regular buyers.

 Hybrids are always going to be more expensive to purchase than their regular petrol counterparts until everything is hybridised and the playing field is level.